Self-Care as an Entrepreneur Shouldn’t be Optional

 - Herbal Teas or warm water before getting into bed

-… again, this list could be super long and what works for some may not work for others.
-We get it … but trying new suggestions may be helpful – because ultimately if you want a thriving business, you need proper sleep.
+… again, this list could be super long and what works for some may not work for others I get it … but trying new suggestions may be helpful – because ultimately if you want a thriving business, you need proper sleep.

 Schedule time to check out from your business for a while and talk to your friends.
 You could arrange to go for a coffee, or make a lunch date with someone you haven’t seen for a while.
 It could be something as simple as catching up with an old friend over a phone call.